Prince hid 50 complete music videos in his secret Vault!

 I Feel For You was never released as a single by Prince, it was however by Chaka Khan in 1984, just after her signature song, Ain’t Nobody.

 Prince would continue the pattern of releasing an album a year with Dirty Mind (‘80) Controversy (‘81) and then 1999 (‘82).
 It was the ‘82 release that did best with the title track and Little Red Corvette.
-Selling over 4 million copies in the U.S. alone, this was easily his most successful release so far, although not even close to what was about to arrive.

 1988, and another Prince album hits the shelves.
-This one was entitled Lovesexy, it contained another big single, Alphabet St. As an album it did well in the charts although sales were modest compared to his standards.
+This one was named Lovesexy, it contained another big single, Alphabet St. As an album it did well in the charts although sales were modest compared to his standards.

 One single came from Grafiti Bridge in Thieves In The Temple, recorded with his new band, suitably named: New Power Generation.